tsouza/rxjava-promises-aplus/README.md

 # RxJava Promises/A+ Library for the JVM

 A *promise* represents the eventual result of an asynchronous operation.
 This library provides a Promise/A+ like API for building callback-based applications.

+## Modules

 It's organized in 3 modules:

 * *[rxjava-promises-api](https://github.com/tsouza/rxjava-promises-aplus/tree/master/rxjava-promises-api)*: defines the Promises API.
 * *[rxjava-promises-core](https://github.com/tsouza/rxjava-promises-aplus/tree/master/rxjava-promises-core)*: provides a [RxJava](https://github.com/ReactiveX/RxJava) based implementation.
 * *[rxjava-promises-example](https://github.com/tsouza/rxjava-promises-aplus/tree/master/rxjava-promises-example)*: provides a few samples on how to use the library